 “Consuming large amounts of alcohol can dramatically increase a person’s heart rate, making it feel like the heart is racing or fluttering,” Bord says.
 “This is a serious rhythm abnormality of the heart and should be treated immediately by a medical professional, who will provide medication to help slow the heart down.”

 If you drink, the American Heart Association advises you to do so in moderation, defined as an average of one to two drinks per day for men and one drink per day for women.

 According to the AHA, one drink is:

 1 ounce of 100-proof spirits

 The bottom line?
 Your heart will enjoy your celebration more if you consume fewer cocktails.
-It’s just one of the many reasons to imbibe responsibly come Dec.
-31.
+It’s just one of the many reasons to imbibe responsibly this holiday season.